 Warmer and milder weather will allow new pests to establish themselves in the UK and change the flowering dates of flowers and plants.
 Loss of biodiversity and native species will have knock-on ecological effects for farmers and damaging invasive species are expected to multiply.

 The good news is that steps can be taken to fight climate change.
-The most important is reducing and stopping altogether the emission of C02 and GHGs into the atmosphere.
+The most important is reducing and stopping altogether the emission of CO2 and GHGs into the atmosphere.
 The 2015 Paris Climate Change Agreement led to the creation of an international, legally binding, policy to limit global warming to less than 2oC; signed by 195 countries this commitment demonstrates the political willing and consciousness to secure the future stability of our global environment.

 Farmers and growers can have a big impact by reducing their emissions, and even help absorb emissions from the atmosphere.
 The toolkit explores how farmers and growers can reduce emissions and help combat climate change, benefitting at the same time from lower costs and new business opportunities.
 Conversely, taking immediate action to combat the worst outcomes of climate change.
 See the ‘Your Farm’ section for more information on how to get involved.

 - IPCC Climate Change 2021 – AR6 Report

 - Climate Reality Check: a resource designed for climate practitioners, advocates, journalists, business leaders and policymakers better understand and address the mismatch between the current climate risks and inadequate level of climate action.

 - Carbon Brief: How Analysis: How ‘carbon-cycle feedbacks’ could make global warming worse